slickplan/api-docs/README.md

 This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.

+__We provide Slickplan OAuth 2.0 support for the PHP League's OAuth 2.0 Client.
+Please see our [slickplan/oauth2-slickplan-php](https://github.com/slickplan/oauth2-slickplan-php) package.__

 ## Making Requests

 ### The Base URL